Frequently Asked Questions

 Likewise, security updates always run the risk of breaking things.
 Some people prefer to receive security updates immediately to minimize the risk of exposure.
 Other people prefer to defer updates to a time of their choosing, so they can deal with any problems that result, to minimize the risk of downtime.

-Because all of these desires are in direct conflict, we provide multiple types of site realms.
+Because these desires conflict, we provide multiple types of site realms.
 They are broadly divided into the following types:

 Stable/Current